emrac001/alx-frontend-javascript/0x04-TypeScript/task_2/README.md

 ## Project Overview
 This project is part of the **ALX Frontend JavaScript - TypeScript module**.
-The goal is to add a new Directors interface using:
+The goal is to:

-interface Directors extends Teacher {
-  numberOfReports: number;
-}

-Demonstrated its use with director1.
+Create TeacherInterface and DirectorInterface.

+Define a Director class that implements DirectorInterface.

+Write a createEmployee function.